billsboard/WeeaBOT/README.md

 Although the language used to program the bot has changed, all the features existing from be the other bot have been preserved.

+**I am not a weeb and refuse to become one.
+Therefore do not complain if some stats or other things are wildly different from what they should be**

 #### Features
   * Basic economy system
   * Buy, sell and use your favourite anime characters